 Christmas trees – There is one specific day in January when Christmas trees are picked up.
 If you miss this day, well I don’t know, you might have to just keep that tree for another year.

 Corks – There are a few places in town that collect the corks from wine bottles, and then they bring them somewhere else and make environmentally friendly insulation out of it.

 Recycling – There’s a recycling place where you can take your dangerous items, old clothes, wood, corks, and who knows what else.
 Most of these items seem like they go in other categories.
 Plus the different recycling places in the area are all open for very limited hours once or twice a week.
 This category baffles me.

 **Update: Before moving to Berlin, we had a bag of gypsum leftover from the renovations we had done on the apartment.
 We never got rid of it because…well, because of everything mentioned in this post.
 So Andy found out the gypsum needed to be taken to the recycling place, which is a solid 15 minute walk from the closest tram stop and only open on Wednesdays and Saturdays.
 He hauled the heavy bag over there on a Saturday, only to have them tell him that specific bag of crap could only be accepted on Wednesdays.
 Andy dropped the bag at the feet of the person who told him this and walked away.
-There’s no winning with German trash rules.
+There’s no winning with the rules of garbage in Germany.

 Then the night before, you put the trash out on the sidewalk.
 Sometime before they come and pick it up, random passers-by will dig through your crap and take home some new treasures.
 If you happen to be out there when they come by, they might even ask if you have specific things like old TVs.
 One time when we did this, a guy took our old TV, a microwave someone left near our building, and a bag of old water meters from when we had the pipes replaced.
 All on his Vespa.
 I actually find this process hilarious and entertaining.